openreplay/documentation/content/installation/assist.md

 ---
-title: "OpenReplay Assist"
+title: "Assist"
-metaTitle: "OpenReplay Assist"
+metaTitle: "Assist"
-metaDescription: "How to setup Assist and support your end users through live screen and WebRTC."
+metaDescription: "How to setup OpenReplay Assist and support your end users through live screen and WebRTC."
 ---

 OpenReplay Assist allows you to support your users by seeing their live screen and instantly hopping on call (WebRTC) with them without requiring any 3rd-party screen sharing software.